 Hannah M. Alarian is a Post Doctoral Fellow at the University of Virginia.
-She received her PhD in Political Science at the University of California, Irvine where she was also an affiliate with the Center for the Study of Democracy (CSD).
+She is an active member of the Power, Violence, and Inequality Collective and Race, Ethnicity, and Gender Working Group as well as teaching courses on topics of Europe, citizenship, and migration.
+Dr. Alarian received her PhD in Political Science at the University of California, Irvine where she was also an affiliate with the Center for the Study of Democracy (CSD).
 Her research examines topics of migrant integration, immigration, political identity and participation, and public policy.
 Her dissertation, titled “Migrant Employment and the Foundations of Integration: A Multimethod Approach,” examines the economic processes through which immigrants integrate including the roles states and individuals play in reducing disparities between immigrant and native communities in advanced democracies.

 Findings from her dissertation indicate employment is significant in enabling later incorporation- specifically political and civic integration.
 She further concludes economic integration is segmented whereby migrants first secure employment and later move toward income equality.